What is dementia?

-- Diseases, such as Parkinson's disease, dementia with Lewy bodies, and frontotemporal dementia.
+- Diseases.
+These include Parkinson's disease, dementia with Lewy bodies, and frontotemporal dementia.

-Usually the first symptom is memory loss.
-Often the person who has a memory problem doesn't notice it, but family and friends do.
-As dementia gets worse:
+Usually the first symptom of dementia is memory loss.
+Often the person who has the memory problem doesn't notice it, but family and friends do.

 - Do a physical exam.